mdcanham/VIDIVOX/README.md

-#VIDEVOX
+#VIDIVOX

-This is the VIDEVOX prototype.
+This is the VIDIVOX prototype.
 This was a project worked on for the UoA SOFTENG 206 course.

 ##Authors:
 Jayden Cooke